NixOS/nix/doc/manual/src/contributing/experimental-features.md

 Experimental features are needed for high stakes changes to Nix that benefit from broad community feedback.

+Examples:

+- Changes to the Nix language, such as new built-ins, syntactic or semantic changes, etc.
+- Changes to the command-line interface

+# Why are experimental features needed?

 Most of the time, experimentation happens prior to merging PRs; Nix maintainers merge changes when we are confident in those changes.
-Merging changes we are not confident and then regretting those decisions leads to either:
+Merging changes we are not confident in and then regretting those decisions leads to either:

 - Breaking our stability guarantee
- - Sticking with a design we think is bad
+- Sticking with the wrong design

 But for larger or highly visible changes, merging PRs only after we have become confident is not practical:

-  - The PR would have to be open for a very long period of time, past the point of being an acceptable burden to the PR author
+- The PR would have to be open for a very long period of time, burdening the PR author more than is practical
-  - The barrier to installing an unofficial non-release version of Nix means we still wouldn't get enough community input.
+- We would still lack enough community input: regular community members can not be expected to install an unofficial version of Nix from a PR branch.

-Experimental features are a middle ground which, via a little extra code, avoids all these bad outcomes.
+Experimental features are a middle ground which, via a little extra code, avoids all these bad outcomes:

-Examples:

-- Changes to the Nix language, such as new built-ins, syntactic or semantic changes, etc.
-- Changes to the command-line interface

 # Lifecycle of an experimental feature